chengyuO/ABTestProject/README.md

 The objective of this project is to analyze the results of an AB test and determine whether the new feature improved the game.

 ## Methods
 The data were originally stored on Google BigQuery and queried using R dplyr package.
 Metrics tested are conversion rates, Day1 retention rate, average gamerounds per player and average purchases per player.
-Testing method used are Welch's T-test and Fisher's exact test.
+Testing methods used are Welch's T-test and Fisher's exact test.